Update (September 10, 2024): ‘Specifications’ updated.

 Design

 During his presentation at Stellantis’ EV Day 2021 event on July 8, 2021, Chief Design Officer Ralph Gilles teased a boxy electric SUV that could be a Jeep Cherokee Electric.
-Talking about the modularity of the STLA Large platform, Gilles showed the silhouette of “a heart-of-market SUV” that looked similar to the fifth-gen Cherokee, only more mature, inspired by the fifth-gen Jeep Grand Cherokee.
+Talking about the modularity of the STLA Large platform, Gilles showed the silhouette of “a heart-of-market SUV” that looked like a more practical Wagoneer S.

 Specifications